gorillamoe/www.gorilla.moe/src/routes/(now)/now.md

 Here is a list of things I am currently working on or learning.

+## i3 + Polybar + Rofi

+In my continous quest to find the perfect desktop setup, when it comes to productivity and aesthetics, I'm yet again back to i3wm.
+I am currently working on a new setup with i3, Polybar and Rofi.

+Back in the days I used i3wm with dmenu and a custom statusbar and was quite happy with it, but then I switched to regualar Gnome, MacOS and now Pop!\_OS.

+I am quite happy with Pop!\_OS, its launcher, it's speed and simplicity, but I'm always eager to improve and I see a lot of potential in going back i3wm.

+Follow my journey with i3wm on my [dotfiles repo](https://github.com/gorillamoe/dotfiles).

 ## Wishlist

-I currently migrated my [wishlist](/wishlist) to a simple markdown file.
+I migrated my [wishlist](/wishlist) to a simple markdown file.

 ## Tracking time